And greetings to you, thrill seekers and music lovers, conversationalists all across the fruited plain.

 And so that's number one.

-Number two, he doesn't get to be a divider.
+Number two, he doesn't get rid of being a divider by intentionally picking a fight.

 No, I think I've said that.

-I've said he's gonna get a third, he may get a fourth.
+I've said he's going to get a 30.

-And for that, you know, I I do apologize.
+And for that, I do apologize.

-I mean I'd heard her name mentioned, but I really didn't put much stock in it.
+I mean, I'd heard her name mentioned, but I really didn't put much stock in it.

-I didn't put much stock in anybody's name being mentioned, but uh there's a lot of on-air musing with this yesterday.
+I didn't put much stock in anybody's name being mentioned.

 It's just an opportunity I was hoping to have that is delayed, and we'll have to do it another time.